Awasu Ski Resort in Toyama is the friendliest ski resort in Japan

 Matsui also has a happy smile!

-What dreams does Matsui, who has made a major change in his life and given his all to revitalize his local community, have?
+What is the dream of Mr. Matsui, who has made a major life change and gone the extra mile to revitalize his hometown?

-"My dream is to return to being a salaryman.
-That will only come true when the reconstruction here is successful.
-I want to develop the ski resort as a hub for the local community and make Awasuno an attractive place that makes people want to live here."
+"My dream is to return to being a salaried worker.
+That will come true when the reconstruction of this place is successful.
+I want to develop the ski resort into a hub of activity for the community and make Awasuno an attractive place that people will want to live in."

-Supported by local residents and NPO members, the ski resort continues to grow flexibly, using its ingenuity to keep costs down while incorporating new and fun things.
-It feels like Awasuno is the ideal example of a small ski resort surviving as a healthy public space in Japan's future.
+Supported by locals, NPO members, and everyone else, the ski resort continues to grow, adapting to the times by using ingenuity to keep costs down while keeping things compact, and incorporating new and fun things.
+I felt that Awasuno represents the ideal model for how a small ski resort can survive as a healthy public space in Japan going forward.

 This season, the park opened on Saturday, December 13th.
 Incidentally, this season too, the park is planning to hold the "darkest night game in Japan" and fireworks (Tateyama Foothills Snow Festival) simultaneously on Valentine's night, Saturday, February 14th, 2026.
 Be sure to check it out!